-Information in the following table does not give effect to our anticipated use of the proceeds we will receive from this offering.
+The following table sets forth our cash and cash equivalents and our capitalization as of July 30, 2005.
 You should read this information together with the sections of this prospectus entitled "Selected Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the financial statements and related notes appearing elsewhere in this prospectus.